SAG4X/athena/README.md

 # Main Focus
 - Adding Courses with proper content
 - Add question section
-- Shuffle the questions
+- Shuffle the challenge questions
-- Awarding Systems for the acheivements
+- Awarding System for the acheivements